spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design/oms-issue-1.png)

-**Reason**: This behavior is not supported because there must always be only one state after an event execution.
+**Reason**: This behavior isn't supported because there must always be only one state after an event execution.

 **Solution**: If you have different commands, you can chain them: